 - staggered junctions (where roads join from the left and right so the path from one side road to another isn’t a straight line)

-If you’re unsure of the rules, take a look at The Official DSA Guide to Driving Goods Vehicles and The Highway Code.
+If you’re unsure of the rules, take a look at The Official DVSA Guide to Driving Goods Vehicles and The Highway Code.

 Remember that the size of your large goods vehicle (LGV) may affect how it handles at junctions and how you should position the vehicle, eg you may not be able to avoid driving over any of the painted area on a mini-roundabout.